SamagraX-Stencil/stencil-docs/docs/molecules/navbar.md

 - *Theme Picker*: A component allowing the user to select different themes for the application is rendered on the right side of the toolbar.

-## Implementation Details

-- The component is structured using Material-UI components such as AppBar, Toolbar, and IconButton for styling and functionality.

-- Configuration for the component is provided via a JSON file imported as config.

-- State management is handled using React's useState hook, toggling the visibility of the sidebar.

-- The sidebar is rendered conditionally based on the state of isSidebarOpen.

-- The component utilizes custom hooks from a theme provider for managing theme-related functionality.

-- The appearance and behavior of the component can be customized by modifying the values in the config file.